NAR1 – Filing of Annual Return

 If you are filing for an annual return with the Companies Registry, Startupr can help you with any professional to advise.
 We will take care of your filing with the Companies Registry without getting late.
 We are an expert of HK incorporation and company secretary services.

-Our fees for Filing of Annual Return and e-Certificate (NAR1) is $105 (Gov. Fees of $25 have been included) – and is available to existing Startupr’s clients only.
+Our fees for Filing of Annual Return and e-Certificate (NAR1) is free of charge – and is available to existing Startupr’s clients only.
 Just click the inquiry button below.